-As Chart 1 shows, for both home purchase loans and refinance loans, denial rates were highest for African Americans (39.9% and 51.4% denied, respectively), followed by Hispanics/Latinos (23.4% and 46.5%), Asians (14.7% and 37.6%), and whites (13.7% and 34.5%).
+As Chart 1 shows, for both home purchase loans and refinance loans, denial rates were highest for African Americans (42.1% and 58.7% denied, respectively), followed by Hispanics/Latinos (25.2% and 53.5%), Asians (14.9% and 45.1%), and whites (13.3% and 39.7%).
+45

-The Housing Center further examined denial rates based on race and income, comparing denial rates for African Americans and whites in two income groups: low income, which consists of individuals with income less than 50% of the median income in the region, and upper income, which represents individuals with income greater than 120% of the median income.
-By adding income to the analysis, the Housing Center attempted to control for some of the borrower characteristics that could explain the discrepancies in high-cost loan rates based on race and ethnicity.
+The Housing Center further examined denial rates based on race and income, comparing denial rates for African Americans and whites in two income groups: low-income, which consists of individuals with income less than 50% of the median income in the region, and upper income, which represents individuals with income greater than 120% of the median income.
+By adding income to the analysis, the Housing Center attempted to control for one of the borrower characteristics that could explain the discrepancies in denial loan rates based on race and ethnicity.

-It is expected that upper income individuals would have lower denial rates for mortgage lending than low income individuals.
-This expected pattern is found when one examines denial rates within racial groups for both home purchase and refinance loans: low income whites were denied loans at higher rates than upper income whites, and low income African Americans had higher denial rates than upper income African Americans.
+It is expected that upper income individuals would have lower denial rates for mortgage lending than low-income individuals.
+This expected pattern is found when one examines denial rates within racial groups for both home purchase and refinance loans: low-income whites were denied loans at higher rates than upper income whites, and low-income African Americans had higher denial rates than upper income African Americans.

 However, when one examines income and denial rates between racial groups, the results show that African Americans were denied loans at disproportionate rates.
-In the region, upper income African Americans were denied home purchase loans 37.5% of the time, compared to 10.2% of the time for upper income whites and 25.5% of the time for low income whites (see Chart 2).
-For refinance loans, upper income African Americans were denied loans 45.4% of the time, compared to 29.9% of the time for upper income whites and 45.1% of the time for low income whites (see Chart 3).
+In the region, upper income African Americans were denied home purchase loans 40.3% of the time, compared to 10.4% of the time for upper income whites and 24.0% of the time for low-income whites (see Chart 2).
+For refinance loans, upper income African Americans were denied loans 52.5% of the time, compared to 34.6% of the time for upper income whites and 49.8% of the time for low-income whites (see Chart 3).